bcgov/simple-R-shiny/README.md

 ### Creating a new app using Command Line Tools

-An introduction to the OpenShift command line tools is [here](https://docs.openshift.com/container-platform/3.4/cli_reference/index.html)
+*An introduction to the OpenShift command line tools is [here](https://docs.openshift.com/container-platform/3.4/cli_reference/index.html)*

-Switch to your project:
+- First, ensure you are in the project in which you want your app to appear:

 ```
 $ oc project shiny-server